ShivaniPanjala/java-springboot-interview-ques/java-questions.md

 ---

 # How does ForkJoinPool differ from a regular ThreadPoolExecutor?
-- **ForkJoinPool**
-    - tasks that can be recursively split into smaller **subtasks (forked)** and then **combined (joined)** to form a final result.
-    - Each thread in a ForkJoinPool has its own **double-ended queue (deque)** to store subtasks it creates
-    - It uses a **work-stealing** algorithm where idle threads can steal tasks from busier threads’ queues to balance the workload and improve performance.
-    - To use ForkJoinPool effectively, tasks should **avoid synchronization**, shared variables, or blocking operations to keep execution pure and isolated.
-    - divide-and-conquer problems, recursive, fine-grained tasks (like parallel algorithms)

-    ```
-    public Result solve(Task t) {
-        split t into smaller tasks

-        for each of these tasks:
-        solve(ti)

-        wait for all tasks to complete

-        join all individual results

-        return result
-    }
-    ```
-- **ThreadPoolExecutor**
-    - It manages a pool of worker threads and a task queue to execute Runnable or Callable tasks efficiently.
-    - helps to create a customizable threadpool

-    ```
-    public ThreadPoolExecutor(
-        int corePoolSize, - Minimum number of threads to keep alive
-        int maximumPoolSize, - Max number of threads allowed (used when the queue is full).
-        long keepAliveTime, - Idle threads beyond corePoolSize are terminated after this time (allowCoreThreadTimeOut: true)
-        TimeUnit unit, - time unit for keep alive time
-        BlockingQueue<Runnable> workQueue, - Where tasks wait -> bounded Queue(ArrayBlockingQueue), unbounded Queue(LinkedBlockingQueue)
-        ThreadFactory threadFactory, - factory for creating new thread by giving custom name, thread priority, and set deamon flag
-        RejectedExecutionHandler handler - handler for tasks that can not be accepted by thread pool.
-Rejection Policies -> AbortPolicy, AbortPolicy, DiscardPolicy, DiscardOldestPolicy
-        )

-    ```
-    - It improves performance by **reusing threads** and helps control concurrency under load.
-    - general-purpose asynchronous task execution

 | Feature / Aspect        | ThreadPoolExecutor                                   | ForkJoinPool                                              |
 |-------------------------|--------------------------------------------------------|-----------------------------------------------------------|